Budget process

 • Repairs and operating cost of a garbage truck.

-• Where the LSB contracts to an independent contractor for the collection, removal and disposal of garbage, those costs would be considered as an eligible expense.
-All 3 services have to be provided if these services are contracted out.
+• Where the LSB contracts to an independent contractor for the collection, removal or disposal of garbage, compost or recycling, those costs would be considered as an eligible expense.
+Any combination of all three services can be provided if these services are contracted out.

-• Costs associated with the operation of a transfer station for the collection of garbage as long as the LSB contracts for the disposal of the garbage by an independent contractor.
+• Costs associated with the operation of a transfer station for the collection of garbage, composting or recycling services (or any combination of them) as long as the LSB contracts with an independent contractor.

 Ineligible expenses

-• Costs associated with the operation of a landfill site or the disposal of garbage by the LSB would not be considered as eligible as a LSB is not authorized under the power of Garbage to carry out these activities.
+• Costs associated with the operation of a landfill site would not be considered as eligible as an LSB is not authorized under the power of garbage collection to carry out this activity.

 • Capital purchases and related expenses that are not part of the annual budget process.